Latifa al-Droubi

-Latifa al-Droubi (لَطيْفةُ الدُّروبيِّ; born 1984) is the First Lady of Syria, having assumed the role since 2025 as the wife of Ahmed al-Sharaa, who was appointed president of the Syrian transitional government following the fall of the Assad regime in December 2024.
+Latifa al-Droubi (Note: لَطيْفةُ الدُّروبيِّ) (born c.
+1984) is a Syrian woman who has been the First Lady of Syria since 2025.
+She assumed the role as the wife of Ahmed al-Sharaa, who was appointed President of Syria following the fall of the Assad regime in December 2024.

-Born in Al-Qaryatayn, a rural town in Syria's Homs Governorate, Al-Droubi holds a master's degree in Arabic language and literature.
-As First Lady, she participates in official events alongside her husband and met with Turkish First Lady Emine Erdoğan.
-Despite her husband's considerable media presence, al-Droubi maintains a private life away from the public eye.
+Born in Al-Qaryatayn, a rural town in Syria's Homs Governorate, As First Lady, she joins official events alongside her husband.

-Early life and education
+Biography

 Latifa al-Droubi was born in 1984 in Al-Qaryatayn, a rural town in Syria's Homs Governorate.
 She holds a Master's degree in Arabic language and literature.
 She earned her degree from the Arabic Language Department at the Faculty of Arts and Humanities, Idlib University, in 2025.

-Turkish media has claimed that her grandfather, Aladdin al-Droubi, who served as the prime minister of Syria from 26 July until his assassination on 21 August 1920, was also the personal doctor of Ottoman Sultan Abdul Hamid II.
+Turkish media has reported that her grandfather, Aladdin al-Droubi, who served as the prime minister of Syria from 26 July until his assassination on 21 August 1920, was also the personal doctor of Ottoman Sultan Abdul Hamid II.

 Her family includes prominent figures such as Sheikh Abdul Ghaffar al-Droubi, a renowned Quran reciter from Syria who died in Jeddah, Saudi Arabia, in 2009, and Ghazi al-Droubi, who served as Minister of Oil and Mineral Resources from 1984 to 1987 under President Hafez al-Assad.
 Her sister is also said to be married to Maher Marwan, the governor of Damascus.

+Al-Droubi met Ahmed al-Sharaa while they were both students at Damascus University.
+They married in 2012 and have three children.

+First Lady of Syria (2025–present)

+Early actions

+After her husband, Ahmed al-Sharaa, was appointed President of Syria by the Syrian General Command in January 2025, she was introduced as his wife during a meeting with a delegation of Syrian women residing in the United States, dismissing social media rumors about him having multiple spouses.
+Her husband affirmed that she is his only wife.